-The applicant is requesting relief from the By-law in order to permit a reduction in the required minimum number of off-street parking spaces to facilitate the creation of a legal ADU in the existing residence.
-The Zoning By-law requires four exterior parking spaces for a single detached dwelling with an ADU.
-However, provincial legislation requires a total of three exterior parking spaces for a single detached dwelling with an ADU.
+The applicant is requesting relief from the By-law in order to permit a reduction in the required minimum number of off-street parking spaces to facilitate the creation of a legal ADU in the existing building.
+The Zoning By-law requires four exterior parking spaces for a single detached dwelling with an ADU (two for the principle residence, two for the ADU).
+However, provincial legislation requires a total of three exterior parking spaces for a single detached dwelling with an ADU (two for the principle residence, one for the ADU).
 In this case, the driveway is not large enough to accommodate three exterior spaces which meet the size requirements of the Zoning By-law, as such a variance is required to recognize one parking space in the existing garage.